Instructions for Authors

 Authorship

-All Authors who have made significant contributions should be listed as co-authors and their authorship should be disclosed in the Editorial System under the following list:
+All Authors who have made significant contributions should be listed as co-authors, and their authorship should be disclosed in the Editorial System under the following list:

 A – research concept and design; B – collection and/or assembly of data; C – data analysis and interpretation; D – writing the article; E – critical revision of the article; F – final approval of the article.

+Please ensure that all authors' names and affiliations are registered in the Editorial System during the submission; adding authors following the acceptance of the manuscript for publication is not permitted.
 The order of Authors in the Editorial System is also the order in which the Authors will appear on the title page of the published paper.
 Therefore, the first author in the Editorial System will also be considered the paper's first author.
 Before submitting the paper, please check whether the order of the Authors in your manuscript, as registered in the Editorial System reflects the order you intend.
 Changes of authorship (including the order of authors) following the acceptance of the manuscript for publication are not permitted.

 Please note that there can be only 1 first author and 1 corresponding author for each manuscript (a single person can also hold both functions).
 Adv Clin Exp Med does not permit co-first authorship and co-corresponding Authors for any reason.
 However, we offer to mark the names of 2 chosen Authors on the first page of the paper with asterisks [*] and to place a disclaimer [X and Y contributed equally to this work] on the same page.